Life Insurance With High Blood Pressure With the Lowest Rates in [2023]

 What Are the Risk Factors of High Blood Pressure?

-The most critical issue is the excessive blood pressure placed on arterial walls caused by hypertension.
-These high-pressure readings can and eventually will damage blood vessels and internal organs.
-The higher the blood pressure, the longer it goes on, untreated is a recipe for life-threatening damage.
+The most critical issue of elevated blood pressure is the excessive damage placed on arterial walls caused by hypertension.
+These elevated pressure readings can and eventually will damage blood vessels and internal organs.
+The higher the blood pressure and the longer it goes untreated, is a recipe for life-threatening damage.

-If high blood pressure is left untreated, it can lead to risk factors such as:
+If elevated blood pressure is left untreated, it can lead to risk factors such as:

 Dementia: